AugmenTab/coinroll-python/README.md

 ### Development Environment

 * [Visual Studio Code](https://code.visualstudio.com/): This is far and away the best free IDE available, and with the right extensions, it can be made to outperform a lot of paid ones, too.
-Some relevant extensions I use are [Docker]() and [Pylance]().
+Some relevant extensions I use are [Docker](https://www.docker.com/products/docker-desktop) and [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
 * [Prospector](https://pypi.org/project/prospector/): The linter requested for this project.
 * [Docker](https://www.docker.com/): The entire app lives in Docker containers managed using the Docker Desktop app for Windows.
+* [Docker Compose](https://docs.docker.com/compose/): This is used to set up a virtual development environment to host all of the servers the application utilizes in order to function.
 * [pipenv](https://pipenv.pypa.io/en/latest/): My virtual environment and package manager of choice.
 * [Trello](https://trello.com/): My personal kanban board for the project lives here.